HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 is automatically true "continuously", and gives us a theorem for _topological_ structures!
-Of course, in order to _use_ these theorems, we need to understand how objects inside the topological topos $\mathcal{T}$ externalize to give honest topological spaces in "the real world".
+Of course, in order to _use_ these theorems, we need to understand how objects inside the topological topos $\mathcal{T}$ externalize to give honest topological spaces in "the real world"[^6].

-After my [last post][29] on a constructive extreme value theorem, I wanted to see how it externalizes in topoi other than $\mathsf{Sh}(B)$.
-I'm pretty sure in the effective topos we'll get something that looks like an algorithm eating a function on a compact space and returning its max...
-But it's super unclear what we should get interpreting this in $\mathcal{T}$!
-After all, a [frame][30] in $\mathcal{T}$ is a topological lattice $L$.
-So a locale in $L$ is a space whose frame of opens is _itself_ a space...

-I still haven't totally figured out this story[^5], so I won't say anything more in _this_ post, but trying to understand $\mathcal{T}$ well enough to externalize the constructive extreme value theorem was the second big motivator for this post.
-Of course, understanding $\mathcal{T}$ was so fun and interesting that I got distracted from my original goal, but that's how these things tend to go for me, haha.

-In the process of understanding $\mathcal{T}$, I worked out a bunch of examples which I hope people find exciting!
-Even though all of this is probably "well known to experts", I found a lot of it pretty hard to find, so I'm excited to share ^_^.
+Of course, in the process of trying to understand $\mathcal{T}$, I had to work out a bunch of examples, which I'd love to share!
+Even though all of this is probably "well known to experts", I found a lot of it pretty hard to find, so hopefully this blog post is still useful for people ^_^.

 Let's get started!